 Evaluate the vendor’s scoring system and methodology for the model(s).
 Determine whether the scoring system provides an appropriate indicator of model reliability by property types and geographic locations.

-Following the selection of an AVM(s), a credit union should develop policies and procedures to address the appropriate use of an AVM(s) and its monitoring and ongoing validation processes.

 Determining AVM Use

 A credit union should establish policies and procedures for determining whether an AVM can be used for a particular transaction.
 The credit union should: